Download printable

 • We can share feelings.

-• We can make something beautiful, even when the world around us feels ugly.
+• We can make something beautiful, even when the world around doesn’t feel that way.

 • Sit side by side in a quiet space with a surface.
 You might put on music that you both like.

-• Kids color Big Bird and his nest, grown-ups color the more detailed background.
+• Children can color Big Bird and his nest while grown-ups color the more detailed background.

 • Remember there’s no right or wrong way to color; the goal is to sit and relax together.
 It’s okay to sit without talking, too!

-• Praise your child’s efforts and display the completed page in your home.
+• Praise children’s efforts and display the completed page.

 Before, during, or after coloring, try saying: